 There is another aspect of this procedure that one should not lose sight of.
 The numbers of misclassifications, i.e., the number of false positives and the number of false negatives, at every cut-off point in Table 6.5 are not equal, but they are reasonably similar.
 But this comparison is not to the point because the number of students classified as B1 and B2 by their teachers are very dissimilar.
 Take a cut-off of 24 as an example (where the numbers of false positives and false negatives are almost equal).
 The false positives represent 18 out of 88 or 20.4% of the B1 students, while the 19 false negatives represent only 6.1% of the B2 students.
-At the cut-off of 22, these percentages are 22.7% and 3.5% respectively, representing a kind of dilemma that can occur in practice: the optimal cut-off score in terms of the total percentage of misclassifications is in general not optimal with respect to the balance of false positives and false negatives and false negatives and false negatives and false negatives are almost equal be needed to arrive at a final decision.
+At the cut-off of 22, these percentages are 22.7% and 3.5% respectively, representing a kind of dilemma that can occur in practice: the optimal cut-off score in terms of the total percentage of misclassifications is in general not optimal with respect to the balance of false positives and false negatives.
+Careful considerations about the relative costs of false positives and false negatives and overall costs of misclassifications may be needed to arrive at a final decision.